Questions to Ask a New Boarding Barn for Your Horse

 - How are new horses introduced to their new herds?

-- Are there pastures?
+- Are there grass pastures?
 If so, how are they maintained?
 (Rotations?
 Fertilizing?
 Seeding?
 Mowing?
 Etc.)

 - Are there any dry lots?

-- If pasture, if necessary and provided, can my horse be turned out with a grazing muzzle?
+- If pasture, can my horse be turned out with a grazing muzzle, if necessary?
 If so, are there any additional charges for this?

-- For horses that may need limited turnout when rehabbing from an injury, are there any smaller medical paddocks?
+- Are there small medical paddocks for horses that may need limited turnout when rehabbing from an injury?
 Is individual turnout an option?

-- If there any adjustments that need to be made for a horse (ie. night turnout, due to injury, personality conflicts, etc), how are those adjustments handled?
-What adjustments are available and can be accommodated for?
+- If any adjustments need to be made for a horse (i.e., night turnout due to injury, personality conflicts, etc.), how are those adjustments handled?
+What adjustments are available and can be accommodated?

-- How are fly sheets/stable sheets/stable blankets/turnout sheets/turnout blankets handled?
-Any additional blanketing charges for this?
+- How are fly sheets, blankets and turnout boots handled?
+Are there additional charges for these services?

 - What kind of hay is fed?

-- How much hay is fed?
-How often is hay fed per day?
+- How much hay is fed and how often per day?

 - Do you have a consistent hay supplier?